cloudmesh-book/book-latex-2018/linux.md

 ## Assignments
-1. Create tables just as in File commands in this document and check back into github.
-Remove this taks from assignment once done.
+1. Familiarize yourself with the commands
-2. Familiarize yourself with the commands
+2. Find more commands that you find useful and add them to this page.